Znunu/Aegis-Guides/SETUP.md

 ## Install vcpkg
 Follow [this](https://github.com/microsoft/vcpkg#quick-start-windows) guide to install vcpkg.
-The important bits are `vcpkg\bootstrap-vcpkg.bat` and `vcpkg\vcpkg integrate install`.
+If you in the previous step used GitHub desktop, ignore `git clone https://github.com/microsoft/vcpkg` and the Git prerequisite and instead clone it like you cloned ageis.
-If you in the previous step used GitHub dekstop, ignore `git clone https://github.com/microsoft/vcpkg` and instead clone it like you cloned ageis.
+After that, the important bits are `vcpkg\bootstrap-vcpkg.bat` and `vcpkg\vcpkg integrate install`.

 ## Get openssl and zlib
 Using our newly created `vcpkg.exe` get the openssl and zlib packages with `vcpkg install openssl` and `vcpkg install zlib`.